Semyon Tsvigun: Career

 Tsvigun is credited with three screenplays, published in 1981 in a single volume entitled 'Retribution', about partisans operating behind Nazi lines, and three novels on similar themes published in 1973–82.
 However, Tsvigun's former colleague, Filipp Bobkov claimed, after Tsvigun's death, that he faked his war record, and he was never near the front line, a claim angrily disputed by Tsvigun's family.
 Zhores Medvedev also claims that Tsvigun's published fiction was all ghostwritten.
 Vladimir Kuzichkin said that Ivan Anisimovich Fadeikin, then KGB Chief of Karlshorst, East Berlin and liaison to the East German Stasi, openly said out loud during a drunken party about being Tsvigun's superior during WWII and spoke unflatteringly about his military and intellectual capabilities.
 Yuri Andropov found out about this and cancelled Fadeikin's pending appointment to the head of the KGB's Foreign Intelligence Service.

 Tsvigun returned to the Moldovan SSR in 1946, and by 1951 had risen to the post of Deputy Head of the MGB (from 1954, the KGB) in Moldavia.
 Crucially for his future career, Leonid Brezhnev was head of the Moldovan communist party in 1950–52.
 Through this connection, he became an important member of the so-called Dnipropetrovsk Mafia, who were the core of Brezhnev's political support during his time as General Secretary of the Communist Party of the Soviet Union.

-From August 1955, Tsvigun was Deputy Chairman, and from April 1957, Chairman, of the KGB of the Tajik Soviet Socialist Republic.
+From August 1955, Tsvigun was deputy chairman, and from April 1957, chairman, of the KGB of the Tajik Soviet Socialist Republic.
 In September 1963–May 1967, he was Chairman of the KGB of the Azerbaijan Soviet Socialist Republic, where his deputy was Heydar Aliyev, later the post-communist leader of Azerbaijan.

-In May 1967, Tsvigun was transferred to Moscow as First Deputy Chairman of the KGB, making him the highest-ranking career KGB officer in the country, because the Chairman, Yuri Andropov, was a long-serving party official.
+In May 1967, Tsvigun was transferred to Moscow as First Deputy Chairman of the KGB, making him the highest-ranking career KGB officer in the country, because the chairman, Yuri Andropov, was a long-serving party official.
 Tsvigun was made head of the newly created Fifth Directorate, which was responsible for domestic security.
 It was his department which dealt with dissidents, such as Aleksandr Solzhenitsyn, Andrei Sakharov, etc. He was notoriously hard line.
 In September 1981, he wrote an article in the magazine Kommunist about his department's success in dealing with dissidents, whom he described as criminals.

+Ties to Brezhnev

+According to Moshe Lewin, Tsvigun had been "planted" by Brezhnev to spy and report on Yuri Andropov when he (Tsvigun) served as the latter's first deputy.
+After the deaths of Tsvigun and Suslov, Andropov started digging into the corruption-related files that had been in Tsvigun's hands and which Suslov forbade him to show to anyone.
+Andropov had already been aware that Brezhnev and his family were personally implicated in corruption schemes.
+Lewin states that the files revealed to Andropov that Tsvigun himself was also involved in corrupt transactions.